thomas694/bulk-downloader-for-reddit_with-saved-hashes/README.md

     - This skips all submissions which have lower than specified upvote ratio
 - `--max-score-ratio`
     - This skips all submissions which have higher than specified upvote ratio
+- `--imgur-originals`
+    - This downloads Imgur originals and no mp4 conversions

 ### Archiver Options